maZna/market-application/README.md

 ### Requirements

-In order to run the application locally, the following tools must be installed an ready:
+In order to run the application locally, the following tools must be installed and ready:

 - Docker
 - Docker compose